Saurav Vishnu: Filmmaking

 The documentary exposes the plight of the tribal families in the small town of Jadugora because of the tailing ponds containing mildly radioactive, unguarded waste.
 As per the reports "47% of women in Jadugora have reported miscarriages, disruptions in menstrual cycles, and other fertility issues.
 Further, 51% of the children are afflicted with limb deformities and skeletal distortions, right at birth".

 This is contrary to claims made by UCIL regarding their investments in healthcare, ecology, and environmental protection, in their annual report for the session 2019-20 that also recorded income of Rs 2,420 crores/$310 million.
 The documentary shows the abysmal healthcare facilities, and how the only medical centre remains closed for most part of the year.

 Per Vishnu, subsequent documentary films would delve deeper into the issue of tailing ponds.
 (UCIL has acquired new pieces of land to construct new tailing ponds).

-Saurav's upcoming projects includes a crime drama titled One (writer, producer, and director).
-The New Me, a horror film, is in its production stage.
+In February 2024, Saurav released trailers for his two upcoming documentary feature films.
+The first film, ‘Nine months in Chatikocha,’ is the second movie in the Tailing Pond six-part documentary series.
+Nine months in Chatikocha,’ is about trials and tribulations of villagers in Chatikocha, Jaduguda whose land and houses were taken over by UCIL.
+The film depicts the pain of the people living in the area.
+The second upcoming documentary film, tentatively entitled ‘Tata,’ is about civic rights of citizens in Jamshedpur, Jharkhand.